 Editor’s note: This profile is part of Something Ventured, an ongoing series by Crunchbase News examining diversity and access to capital in the venture-backed startup ecosystem.
 As part of this project, we’ll follow seven seed-stage entrepreneurs over the course of several months as they build their businesses.
-Access the full project here.
+Read our profiles of Alex Alvarado and Daybreak Health here, here, here and here, and access the full project here.

 Alex Alvarado doesn’t want another teenager to fall through the cracks the way his younger brother did before spiraling into a mental health crisis.

 But Alvarado initially didn’t intend to get into health care advocacy or the mental health sector — he wanted to be a pilot.
 His path took a different turn, however, when he watched his family fall apart trying to access mental health care options for his younger brother.

 So in 2019, along with fellow Stanford University student Siddarth Cidambi and work colleague Luke Mercado, he co-founded Daybreak Health to focus on providing online counseling services, especially for teens.